-For the past five years we have been hearing about the Scottsboro For five years we have read of falsified evidence, intimidation of witnesses, retracted testimony, political "shushing," personal aggrandisement, and exploitation of these nine Negroes, all for a crime they may not have committed.
-Conviction after conviction, trial after Negro Congress Will trial, and finally a Supreme Court decision clears the way for a new deal.
+For the past five years we have been hearing about the Scottsboro boys.
+For five years we have read of falsified evidence, intimidation of witnesses, retracted testimony, political "shushing," personal aggrandisement, and exploitation of these nine Negroes, all for a crime they may not have committed.
+Conviction after conviction, trial after trial, and finally a Supreme Court decision clears the way for a new deal.
 We were told that now these boys will be tried fairly.
 That Negroes will be allowed to be judged by Negroes (?).
 That mass action has so expressed public opinion that a happy outcome is certain.
 A bone must be thrown to the state, however, and convictions with suspended sentences will serve.
 We have read all this until we were sick at heart.
 But there will be a new trial.
 There was still hope.
 The trial is on.
 The Jury box is filled.
 The prosecutor rants and raves-defense rests.
 Judge "Speed" Callahan charges the Jury, "get it over with."
 They were told Alabama's womanhood must be pro-tected!
-Later the Jury files inthe verdict is read-Guilty!-Sentence is pronounced.
+Later the Jury files in the verdict is read-Guilty!-Sen tence is pronounced.
 And to "Black Dreyfuss" Patterson, defendant, the courtroom reels giddily.
-Seventyve years, life itself must be spen in an Alabama penal institution.
+Seventyin an Alabama penal institution.
 Victoria Price, Alabama tart chirps "twan't fair."
 Evidently Alabama's womanhood wasn't protected enough.
 It was gotten over quickly, but I doubt if we shall get over it as quickly.